ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 components: [ nifi ]
 ---

-# Lab0: Download, Install and Start NiFi
+# Lab0: Download, Install, and Start NiFi

 ## Introduction

 In this tutorial, you learn about the lab environment, how to install NiFi onto Hortonworks Sandbox or on a local machine, and how to start NiFi.

 ## Pre-Requisites
-- Completed Learning the Ropes of Apache NiFi
+- Completed Learning the Ropes of Apache NiFi.
-- Downloaded and Installed Hortonworks Sandbox (Needed for Step 2 if you go with Option 1 for NiFi installation)
+- Downloaded and installed Hortonworks Sandbox.
+(Required for Step 2, Option 1 for NiFi installation.)
-- For windows users, to run linux terminal commands in these tutorials, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).
+- For Windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run Linux terminal commands in these tutorials.

 ## Outline
 - Step 1: Explore Lab Environment Before NiFi Installation